 OAPI – New patent and utility model law coming into force shortly

-We have just received information from the Head of the Patent Department at OAPI that Annexes I and II (which relate to patents and utility models, respectively) of the revised Bangui Accord will be brought into force on 1 January 2025.
+We have recently received information from the Head of the Patent Department at OAPI that Annexes I and II (which relate to patents and utility models, respectively) of the revised Bangui Accord will be brought into force on 1 January 2025.
 We expect OAPI to issue some further information and guidelines as to the implementation of the new law in the near future.
 However, the main points of significance under the revised law for patent and utility model applicants to note are as follows:

 - Voluntary divisional applications can be filed at any time prior to grant of the patent or utility model (under the current law, voluntary divisional applications can only be filed up to the expiry of the 30-month PCT regional phase deadline).